 Today, we are excited to announce the release of Confluent 3.1, the only stream processing platform built entirely on Apache Kafka.
 At Confluent, our vision is to not only ship the most up to date version of Kafka but also make it ready for the enterprise.
 We first delivered on that promise when we announced version 3.0.0, including Confluent Control Center, the first comprehensive management and monitoring system for Kafka, and initial feedback has been overwhelmingly positive.

 For 3.1, we have further extended Control Center plus added even more features and bug fixes to further deliver on our Kafka for the enterprise vision.
-The lack of efficient and operable data rebalancing and multi-datacenter replication functionalities in Kafka have been a pain point for many customers, and we have addressed these in our most recent Confluent Enterprise release with the addition of Automatic Data Balancing and マルチデータセンターレプリケーション.
+The lack of efficient and operable data rebalancing and multi-datacenter replication functionalities in Kafka have been a pain point for many customers, and we have addressed these in our most recent Confluent Platform release with the addition of Automatic Data Balancing and マルチデータセンターレプリケーション.

 In addition, we have built more connectors (Elasticsearch and JDBC Sink), introduced a new high performing Go Client, and have addressed critical bug fixes to other Confluent open source components.
 Lastly, this version also includes the latest Kafka release 0.10.1.0.
 In total, this release includes the completion of 15 Kafka Improvement Proposals (KIPs), over 200 bug fixes and improvements, and over 500 merged pull requests.
 A full list of the new features, improvements, and bug fixes can be found in the release notes.

-New in Confluent Enterprise
+New in Confluent Platform

 Automatic Data Balancing